CenterForDigitalHumanities/deer/CONTRIBUTING.md

 ***RUN THE APP IN A WEB SERVER CONTAINER***

-If you want to contribute, it is imortant you are able to deploy the code and run locally.
+If you want to contribute, it is important you are able to deploy the code and run locally.
 To do so, it is best you use some kind of web server such as a [Docker Container](https://docs.docker.com/get-started/) or [Tomcat Web Server](https://tomcat.apache.org/).
 You can use any web server container you prefer.

 You want a web server because a core functionality of the DEER framework is to ask the internet for resources by their URI, like https://store.rerum.io/v1/id/11111.
 Running DEER through your filesystem as opposed to a web server will cause errors when trying to pull in resources from the web.
 Feel free to try.